top of page

 A Portrait.

 Although the face is the most exposed part of the human body, its intimacy and vulnerability should not be underestimated.
-It carries traces of lived experience — moments of joy, painful disappointments, and also the desire to express one’s identity through various forms of adornment.
-Prolonged observation of another person’s face can be disturbingly intrusive and, at the same time, unexpectedly compelling, even sexual.This series of works is provoked by this sense of duality between intrusion and proximity, and in a certain sense becomes both an exploration of the other and a revelation of my own vulnerability — the intimate position of the observer.
+It carries traces of lived experience: moments of joy, painful disappointments, and the desire to express identity through different forms of adornment.
+Prolonged observation of another person’s face can feel disturbingly intrusive and, at the same time, unexpectedly compelling, even sexual.
+This series is provoked by this sense of duality between intrusion and proximity, and in a certain sense becomes both an exploration of the other and a revelation of my own vulnerability as the observer.

 The portrait becomes not a fixation of identity, but a surface of tension, a place where desire, distance and vulnerability intersect.
-It seems to hold a state — a moment of presence that is already slipping away.
+It seems to hold a state, a moment of presence that is already slipping away.

 bottom of page